Structured Epistemic Model of Truth (SEMT)

 SEMT is a formal structure for epistemic modeling under constraints.
 It introduces verifier classes (Mn), truth layers (Tn), and a convergence horizon (π) β enabling agents and systems to reason about what can be known, shown, or must remain undecided.

-Rather than defining truth as fixed correspondence, SEMT frames it as epistemic accessibility β with implications for logic, mathematics, philosophy and AI system design.
+Rather than defining truth as fixed correspondence, SEMT frames it as epistemic accessibility β with implications for logic, mathematics, philosophy, and AI system design.
 The protocol is in ongoing conceptual and technical development.

 For Thinkers